IUDataStructuresCourse/course-web-page-spring-2024/lectures/heaps.md

 The tight upper bound is O(n) which can be obtained by observing that the time for `max_heapify` depends on the height of the node, and `build_max_heap` calls `max_heapify many times on nodes with a low height.
+We can obtain a tighter bound by more accurately counting the time.

 Consider how many nodes there can be in an n-element heap at each height.
 The worst cast is a complete tree.
 For example,